-Indiana schools participate in the ILEARN (Indiana's Learning Evaluation Assessment Readiness Network) each spring.
+Indiana schools participate in the newYear-Through ILEARN (Indiana's Learning Evaluation Assessment Readiness Network.
+There will be three rounds of Checkpoints which will happen in the fall, winter and spring.
+In the spring, ILEARN has a summative test that will assess the standards tests through-out.
 This includes grades 3-6 in the elementary.
-Students in 3rd grade will also take the IREAD standardized reading test.
+Students in 2nd and 3rd grade will also take the IREAD standardized reading test.
 If a third-grade student does not pass IREAD, he/she is required to have remediation and retake the test.
-Failure to pass IREAD can result in retention.
+Failure to pass IREAD in 3rd grade will result in retention.